MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssession_trychangeautorepeatmodeasync_822849275.md

 ## -description
 Attempts to change the MediaPlaybackAutoRepeatMode on the session.

 ## -parameters
 ### -param requestedAutoRepeatMode
-The requested auto repeat mode to change to.
+The requested auto repeat mode.

 ## -returns
 Bool indicating success.